afnfyz/docs/aws_restart/ccp.md

 saved.
 This can help save storage space and reduce costs.

 **Amazon Elastic File System EFS**
+- Each time you read or write you have to pay while using EFS.
 - EFS can be used to create and manage file systems that can be accessed by multiple instances simultaneously.
 -  EFS supports the NFS protocol and can be accessed by instances in